Nasc1mento/OOPSocial-RealTimeChat/README.md

 ## Introduction

-OOP final project made with Java, it's a real time chat using Socket IO to comunicate and update, Guava Google to filter users/rooms, Node.js socket server and MySQL to save data.
+Oriented-object programming final project of the Federal Institute of Pernambuco - Campus Igarassu using Java and Node.js

 ## Project structure (Apache Maven)